 211 Ontario Help Seniors Find Community Supports and Financial Assistance

-The 211 helpline in Ontario answered more than 325,000 calls last year.
-One third of those calls were for basic needs like housing, food, financial assistance and help with utility bills.
-Many calls were from seniors and caregivers wanting to discover what practical help like home support was available, how to access it, and if financial help exists for life’s challenges.
+Calling 211 is one of the best ways you can learn about community and social service programs and financial help that can help improve your quality of life.
+In fact, the 211 helpline in Ontario answered nearly 300,000 calls last year, with a quarter of those calls related to basic needs like housing, food, financial assistance and help with utility bills.
+Many calls were from seniors and caregivers who wanted to know what type of practical help, like home support or income assistance was available and how to access it.

 Pensions and Other Benefits

 If you’re a senior, accessing some of that income usually means dealing with a government office or sometimes filling in forms to apply for programs.
 If you are having trouble reaching the right person at an organization 211’s Community Navigators are happy to help you navigate a confusing phone system.
 If you need help filling in forms, there may be a local community agency that can help with forms or in person support to navigate to the right services.

 Even if you have no income, you still need to file a personal tax return each year to ensure you receive all the tax credits and benefits you may be eligible for.
 Keep in mind that you must apply annually for some benefits—not all of them have automatic enrollment or renewal.

 The Old Age Security (OAS) program, which provides most Canadians over 65 with a modest pension, is at the top of the list of financial support for seniors.
 In addition, the federal government offers the Guaranteed Income Supplement (GIS), which can substantially improve the quality of life for low-income seniors.
 Partners of GIS recipients who are between 60 and 64 can apply for the GIS-Allowance, while widows may be eligible for the GIS Allowance for the Survivor.